Training

 Taster Day

-All enquiries are welcome, early booking is always advisable.
 Please contact our secretary for cost and booking details.

 Introduction to Beekeeping